Amed Rosario Player Props: Guardians vs. Nationals

 Nationals Pitching Rankings

-- The 7.2 strikeouts per nine innings put together by the Nationals pitching staff ranks 29th in MLB.
+- The pitching staff for the Nationals has a collective 7.1 K/9, the second-worst in MLB.

-- The Nationals have the 22nd-ranked team ERA across all league pitching staffs (4.94).
+- The Nationals have a 4.80 team ERA that ranks 21st across all league pitching staffs.

-- The Nationals rank 22nd in baseball in home runs allowed (19 total, 1.5 per game).
+- Nationals pitchers combine to rank 22nd in baseball in home runs given up (20 total, 1.4 per game).

-- Williams (1-1) pitches for the Nationals to make his third start this season.
+- The Nationals are sending Kuhl (0-0) out to make his third start of the season.

-- In his most recent appearance on Sunday, the righty threw 5 1/3 innings against the Colorado Rockies, allowing two earned runs while surrendering five hits.
+- His most recent time out came on Sunday against the Colorado Rockies, when the right-hander went five innings, surrendering five earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.